What is customer journey mapping?

 The obvious benefit to mapping out your customer journeys is a better understanding of your customers, their interactions with your brand, and the pain points or inconveniences they may be experiencing along the way.
 Your journey map should lay out the paths that your customer takes to interact with you, including the channels, solutions, and departments supporting each touchpoint.
 This data can help you drive alignment around the potential causes of each pain point, identify capability gaps, and develop strategies for addressing them.
 But it goes deeper than that.

 According to a study from Salesforce, 80% of customers rate the experience they have with a company as important as the product they buy, and 53% of customers say they feel an emotional connection to the brands they buy from most often.
 By diving deep and backing up your journey map with data, you can get a clearer picture of not only the ‘what’ of your customers' actions but the ‘why’ as well.
-Understanding the interactions that different customer personas have with your brand will help you better understand the overall relationship your customers have with your organization, their expectations, and their desires.
+Understanding the interactions that different customer personas have with your brand helps you better understand the overall relationship your customers have with your organization, their expectations, and their desires.
 In turn, you can use this data to become more proactive in your customer experience.

 In short, a customer journey map is integral to becoming a proactive, customer-centric organization.
 By digging deep into what they’re experiencing today, you can stop focusing on potholes and pain points—and start building the experience you envision for the future.